Turning Motivation into Measurable Workplace Success

 For Mentees:

-• Expansion of their own network of contacts
+- Expansion of their own network of contacts across teams and remote working groups

 For the Company:

-• An improvement in rates of employee retention
+- An improvement in rates of employee retention similar to high-performing workplaces

-• A way to harness natural leadership skills
+- A way to harness natural leadership skills and nurture future managers

-• A more cohesive and productive working environment
+- A more cohesive and productive working environment aligned with modern workplace culture

-• A way to improve talent acquisition efforts
+- A way to improve talent acquisition efforts and employer branding

 Measure Employee Engagement

-A surprisingly inexpensive yet impressively effective way to motivate your workforce is to hold a range of lectures and seminars on a variety of different topics.
+A surprisingly inexpensive yet impressively effective way to motivate your workforce is to hold a range of lectures and seminars on various topics.
+One way to ensure these efforts are truly making a difference is to regularly measure employee engagement and adjust your approach based on the results, similar to continuous feedback models used in agile teams.

-Moreover, it is entirely acceptable, even within the working day and on ‘work time’, to hold said seminars on subjects not directly related to professional roles, but instead be simply related to daily working life.
+Moreover, it is entirely acceptable, even within the working day and on ‘work time’, to hold said seminars on subjects not directly related to professional roles, but instead be simply related to daily working life, workplace well-being, or mental health awareness initiatives.

 Launch an Employee Incentive Program